a portrait of Giles Masters

 At Magdalen, I have developed my work on music and international relations by co-organising the conference ‘Music and Diplomacy in the Long Twentieth Century’, which included speakers from UC Berkeley, the University of Edinburgh, Freiburg University, and Paris-Saclay University, as well as participants from six different departments at Oxford.
 The artist Jasmina Cibic gave a public lecture and film screening, and led a student workshop on soft power, international organisations, and the politics of curation.

-My other interests include childhood studies, music education, and public engagement.
-Since summer 2023, I have been working with Felicity Newby-Smith (Learning and Participation Manager, Music at Oxford) and an interdisciplinary team of artists and workshop leaders to develop Let’s Build a Town!, a collaborative music-theatre project for young people aged 8–10.
-Produced by the Cultural Programme (University of Oxford) – and with additional support from the Faculty of Music, Magdalen’s Access and Outreach Team, and the Marchus Trust – the workshops and rehearsals will take place mainly at St Francis CofE Primary School in east Oxford, a school linked to Magdalen through the Oxford Hub’s primary school twinning programme.
-The project will culminate in a public performance in March 2025.
+As a JRF, I have also developed innovative and impactful work in childhood studies, music education, and public engagement.
+Between 2023 and 2025, I worked with Felicity Newby-Smith (Learning and Participation Manager, Music at Oxford) and an interdisciplinary team of artists and workshop leaders to develop Let’s Build a Town!, a collaborative music-theatre project for young people aged 8–10.
+Produced by the Cultural Programme (University of Oxford) – and with additional support from the Faculty of Music, Magdalen’s Access and Outreach Team, and the Marchus Trust – the workshops and rehearsals took place mainly at St Francis CofE Primary School in east Oxford, a school linked to Magdalen through the Oxford Hub’s primary school twinning programme.
+The project, which culminated in a public performance in March 2025, was shortlisted for the the YAMawards 2025, an international prize for music projects for young audiences.

 In 2024, I was awarded the Jerome Roche Prize by the Royal Musical Association for ‘an outstanding article by a scholar in the early stages of their career’.
-My research has been supported by organisations including the Music & Letters Trust and the New York Public Library.
+My research has been published in journals including the Journal of the Royal Musical Association and Twentieth-Century Music.
+It has been supported by organisations including the Music & Letters Trust and the New York Public Library.

 Selected Publications